assafp/pickeez/README.md

 > /albums/algo/get_pending - gets next pending album.

-> POST /albums/algo/remove_pending - removes list of pending albums.
+> GET /albums/algo/remove_pending - removes list of pending albums.

 > albums/algo/all_pending - debugging route, shows you list of pending albums (but does not update when taking one.)